marcinbedcyc/calculator/README.md

 - backspace key deletes one char
 - Shift + backspace is equivalent C Button and it deletes all textField's content

- Calculator has got a little memory too and there are no equivalent keys to buttons which managment this little memory.
+ Calculator has got a little memory too and there are no equivalent keys to buttons which management this little memory.
  - M+ adds to memory
  - MR puts memory on TextField
  - MC cleans memory